2. Jobs howto

 • Do not load modules in your $HOME/.bashrc because this will change the environment for your login shell.
 One needs to load modules either in the SLURM submit script or on an interactive node after you executed the srun command and not in the login shell before the job submission.

-• If you are using conda please review Install with conda guide that explains how to cleanly separate conda-set environment from your login environment.
+• If you are using conda please review Install with conda/mamba guide that explains how to cleanly separate conda-set environment from your login environment.

 Details of jobs subscriptions, requesting resources, etc are described in detail in the sections below.